Explore the benefits of canary testing for your product development strategy

 Mix up your canary groups

 Avoid consistently using the same canary group for testing.
-If that cohort has unique characteristics, this can lead to skewed or biased results.
+If that has unique characteristics, this can lead to skewed or biased results.

 Instead, mix it up and test canaries on different segments of your user base.
 This will help you identify a wider range of issues and ensure thoroughly tested updates.